 Miami Gardens is a larger medium-sized city located in the state of Florida.
 With a population of 110,497 people and 34 constituent neighborhoods, Miami Gardens is the 24th largest community in Florida.

-One downside of living in Miami Gardens, however, is that residents on average have to contend with a long commute, spending on average 31.53 minutes every day commuting to work.
-However, local public transit is widely used.
-For those who would prefer to avoid driving entirely and leave their car at home, it may be an option to use the transit instead.
+One downside of living in Miami Gardens, however, is that residents on average have to contend with a long commute, spending on average 34.02 minutes every day commuting to work.

-Miami Gardens is a very ethnically-diverse city.
+Miami Gardens is an extremely ethnically-diverse city.
 The people who call Miami Gardens home describe themselves as belonging to a variety of racial and ethnic groups.
 The greatest number of Miami Gardens residents report their race to be Black or African-American, followed by White.
 Miami Gardens also has a sizeable Hispanic population (people of Hispanic origin can be of any race).
-People of Hispanic or Latino origin account for 24.20% of the city’s residents.
-Important ancestries of people in Miami Gardens include Haitian, Bahamian, African, and Nigerian.
+People of Hispanic or Latino origin account for 30.78% of the city’s residents.
+Important ancestries of people in Miami Gardens include Haitian, Jamaican, Bahamian, African, and Trinidadian and Tobagonian.

 The most common language spoken in Miami Gardens is English.
-Other important languages spoken here include Spanish and French Creole.
+Other important languages spoken here include Spanish and French.